CRPP-META/pymodaq_plugins_nkt/README.rst

 Installation instructions
 =========================
-Tested with PyMoDAQ 4.4.6 & Windows 11
+Tested with PyMoDAQ 4.4.6 on Windows 11.

 * Installing `Control <https://www.nktphotonics.com/support/>`_ software from NKT Photonics support page should provide all necessary drivers.